-Although recent legislation has placed restrictions on workers’ compensation benefits, employers are still supposed to provide medical treatment for injured workers.
+Although recent legislation has placed restrictions on workers’ compensation benefits, employers are still required to provide medical treatment for injured workers.
 Employers can set up Medical Provider Networks (MPNs), or a list of employer-approved doctors.
 If the employer correctly complies with all of the legal requirements and sets the MPN up properly, you must be treated by an MPN physician unless you have pre-designated a treating physician.
 If the MPN is invalid or if your employer does not have an MPN, you may choose your own physician.

 Employers have up to 90 days after a claim form is filed to investigate the injury and decide whether to accept liability.
 However, during this time they are required to pay for the first $10,000 of medical treatment you need even though they have not yet accepted the claim.
 This obligation ends when they deny the claim or when it becomes irrelevant if they accept the claim.